 Statute of Limitation for Illinois Car Accident Claim

-The statute of limitation for Illinois personal injury cases, including car accidents, state that a victim has up to two years to file a lawsuit against the at-fault party.
+The statute of limitations for Illinois personal injury cases, including car accidents, states that a victim has up to two years to file a lawsuit against the at-fault party.
 If the two years expire, then it will be a complete bar to recovery of compensation and you will not be able to request justice for the harms dealt you.

 Chicago Car Accident Lawyers can make sure you file your claim on time and never run the risk of missing a date.

 Court cases are complicated and unpredictable and waiting for your compensation can be a long and grueling process.
 Even though most insurance companies in the United States are required to make a reasonable offer of settlement in 60 days, this in no way means the case will be settled in two months’ time.

 There are several factors that can stretch your case: